Date of Degree

 Copyright 2012 Yan Zhang

 Zhang, Yan.
-"A generalized model for hydrocarbon drops spreading on a horizontal smooth solid surface." dissertation, University of Iowa, 2012.
+"A generalized model for hydrocarbon drops spreading on a horizontal smooth solid surface."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2012.